Paul Carell

-Paul Carell was the post-war pen name of Paul Karl Schmidt (2 November 1911 – 20 June 1997) who was a writer and German propagandist.
+Paul Carell was the post-war pen name of Paul Karl Schmidt (2 November 1911 – 20 June 1997), who was a writer and German propagandist.
 During the Nazi era, Schmidt served as the chief press spokesman for Joachim von Ribbentrop's Foreign Ministry.
-In this capacity during World War II, he maintained close ties with the Wehrmacht, while he served in the Allgemeine-SS (General SS).
+In this capacity during World War II, he maintained close ties with the Wehrmacht while serving in the Allgemeine-SS (General SS).
 One of his specialities was the "Jewish question".
-After the war, Carell became a successful author whose books romanticized and whitewashed the Wehrmacht.
+After the war, Carell became a successful author, mostly of revisionist books that romanticized and whitewashed the Wehrmacht.

 Career before and during World War II

 Born in Kelbra, Paul Karl Schmidt became a member of the Nazi Party in 1931 and a member of the SS in 1938.
-He graduated from university in 1934, and became an assistant at the Institute of Psychology of the University of Kiel in Germany.
+He graduated from university in 1934 and became an assistant at the Institute of Psychology of the University of Kiel in Germany.
 He held several positions in the Nazi Student Association.

 In the SS, Schmidt was promoted to the rank of Obersturmbannführer in 1940.
-During the same year, he became the chief press spokesman for foreign minister Joachim von Ribbentrop.
+During the same year, he became the chief press spokesman for the foreign minister Joachim von Ribbentrop.
 In this position, he was responsible for the German Foreign Ministry's news and press division.